 “More” was the film that I was most looking forward to watching this season.
 Mainly because I really liked Futureproof, but also because the trailer looked so good.
+They also showed some of the best switch snowboarding I’ve ever seen!
 So how did it stack up against last year’s production from Absinthe?

 The opening sequence with Gigi Ruf, Nico Muller and Travis Rice riding huge pillows really sets the precedent for the rest of the film: lots of powder, great shots and great riding.
 There isn’t a park kicker in sight.
 If you like the powder scenes in Futureproof you’re sure to like this opening.
 I do think it would have been cool to see some of those lines in normal speed, but you can’t complain, the riding here is great.